Home Ain't Where His Heart Is (Anymore)

 "Home Ain't Where His Heart Is (Anymore)" is a song co-written and recorded by Canadian country music artist Shania Twain.
-It was released in July 1996 as the seventh single from her second studio album The Woman in Me.
-It was written by Twain and Robert John "Mutt" Lange.
-The song became the first from The Woman in Me not to reach the top 20 of the country charts.
+It was released on July 24, 1996, as the seventh single from her second studio album The Woman in Me.
+It was written by Twain and her then-husband Robert John "Mutt" Lange.
+It also serves as the opening track to The Woman in Me.

+The song became the first from The Woman in Me not to reach the top 20 of the US Hot Country Songs and was the first single to miss the number one spot on the Canadian RPM Country Songs Chart.
 "Home Ain't Where His Heart Is (Anymore)" was also included in a medley on Twain's Come on Over Tour.

 Critical reception

 Billboard reviewed the song favorably, calling it a "powerfully affecting ballad" and praising Twain's "sensitive treatment."

 Music video

 The music video for "Home Ain't Where His Heart Is" was shot in Montreal, Quebec and directed by Steven Goldmann.
 It was filmed on July 9, 1996 and debuted on July 24, 1996 on CMT.
 The video features Twain as a struggling wife and mother, and shows the hard times she is going through as described in the song especially as her husband leaves her and their young baby near the end.
 The set consisting of a kitchen and bedroom has the walls only partially built with bricks surrounded by trees and curtains, with a rain scene near the end depicting Twain's crumbling relationship with her husband.
 The video is shot in black and white with occasional tinted shots and is available on Twain's DVD The Platinum Collection.